Frequently Asked Questions

 • Costs related to the National Mortgage Guarantee (NHG)

-• Fine which has to be paid because of early repayment of the old mortgage (when you decide to change mortgage provider)
+• Any fine which has to be paid because of early repayment of the old mortgage (when you decide to change mortgage provider

 Not deductible (costs related to the property itself)

-• Reimbursing current owner for housing taxes (rioolrecht, OZB, Afvalstoffenheffing)
+• Reimbursing current owner for housing-related taxes already paid (rioolrecht, OZB, afvalstoffenheffing)

 • Costs of maintenance and renovation